-Our passion here is in providing slime recipes that everyone can enjoy, and that means making sure we have plenty of cool recipes for edible slime to share too!
+Our passion here is in providing slime recipes that everyone can enjoy, which means ensuring we have plenty of cool recipes for edible slime to share too!
 Some kids like to taste stuff but still want to enjoy the slimy experience.
-Making and playing with slime is an amazing tactile sensory experience (cool science too) whether you make it with borax or gummy bears!
+Making and playing with slime is an amazing tactile sensory experience (cool science, too), whether you make it with borax or gummy bears!

 WHAT IS EDIBLE SLIME MADE OF?

 Yes, we love our classic slime recipes using proper slime activators like liquid starch, saline solution, and borax powder, but we also love these new edible slime recipe ideas below.
 Completely borax free, if you are looking for something a little different, start with the ingredients in your kitchen pantry.

 Read on to find out how to make edible slime your kids will love!

 Some kids are still in the tasting everything phase of life, and our traditional slimes are NOT taste-safe, even just a bite.
 Therefore, you need an edible slime recipe instead.